Arctic Security Conference 2025

 Building on the foundations of last year’s event, the Arctic Security Conference will be held for a second time in 2025.
 The ASC aims to facilitate in-depth discussions about the underlying drivers and logic shaping Arctic politics, by specifically concentrating on a single issue – security.

 This year's conference will be held on Thursday, September 18, with both open and closed events scheduled for Wednesday, September 17.
-Further details on the full program will be available soon.

 When: September 18, 2025